clesleycode/geospatial-data-analysis/geospatial.md

 Cool, now we're ready to start!

+### 0.4 Google Maps

+We'll be working with the google maps API so go ahead and follow the directions [here](https://developers.google.com/maps/documentation/geocoding/get-api-key) to generate an API key for yourself.

-### 0.4 Plotly
+### 0.5 Plotly

-Sign up and make an account [here](https://plot.ly).
+We'll be using plotly for some of our visualizations, so sign up and make an account [here](https://plot.ly).

 ## 1.0 Background

 ### 1.1 What is Geospatial Data Analysis?

-Geospatial analysis involves applying statistical analysis to data which has a geographical aspect.
+Geospatial analysis involves applying statistical analysis to data which has a geographical or geometrical aspect.
+In this tutorial we'll review the basics of acquiring geospatial data, handling it, and visualizing it.

 ### 1.2 Why is Geospatial Analysis Important?